DataDog/storedog/services/ads/README.md

 ads:
     build:
       context: ./services/ads/python
-    command: wait-for-it postgres:5432 -- flask run --port=${ADS_PORT} --host=0.0.0.0 # If using any other port besides the default 9292, overriding the CMD is required
+    command: wait-for-it postgres:5432 -- flask run --port=3030 --host=0.0.0.0 # If using any other port besides the default 9292, overriding the CMD is required
     depends_on:
       - postgres
       - dd-agent